-Many active individuals living in the Thousand Oaks, Van Nuys and Los Angeles, California communities have heard of famous athletes undergoing platelet rich plasma (PRP) therapy in order to return to the game without a surgical procedure.
+Many active individuals living in the Van Nuys, Westlake Village, Thousand Oaks, and Los Angeles, California communities have heard of famous athletes undergoing platelet rich plasma (PRP) therapy in order to return to the game without a surgical procedure.
 Developed in the 1970s, blood platelet injection therapy has advanced significantly and recently gained popularity as a safe, non-surgical and often effective treatment option for a number of sports related and orthopedic injuries.
 Dr. Mark Getelman is available to diagnose and address treatment options including any questions an athlete suffering from a injury may have about PRP orthopedic injections.

 Common Uses of PRP Orthopedic Injections

 PRP orthopedic injections are used by many physicians to treat: